 Region Center Name (English) Languages Supported

-Tokyo (Roppongi) Tokyo Foreign Employment Service Center (東京外国人雇用サービスセンター) English, Chinese, Korean, Spanish, Portuguese
+Tokyo (Yotsuya) Tokyo Foreign Employment Service Center — note: primarily for international students and high-skilled (engineer/specialist) visa holders, NOT specifically for SSW English, Chinese, Korean, Spanish, Portuguese

-Tokyo (Shinjuku) Shinjuku Foreign Employment Assistance Corner English, Chinese, Spanish, Portuguese, Vietnamese
+Tokyo (Shinjuku) Shinjuku Foreign Employment Assistance and Guidance Center — mainly for status holders with no work restrictions and foreign students seeking part-time work English, Chinese, Spanish, Portuguese, Vietnamese

 Fukuoka Fukuoka Foreign Worker Consultation Corner English, Chinese, Korean, Vietnamese